telexyz/engine/documents/01-TKNZ.md

 ## Phase-1: Space-splitter (space-32, tab-9) and alphabet vs nonalpha splitter

+* Reject mixed upper vs lower case syllable, keep only titelized or capitalized sylls

+* Test syllable counts

+[ DONE ]

 [ LATER ] <= NOW IS NOT THE BOTTLE NECK

 * Find an efficient way to check if a _utf8 type_ is a Vi Syllable or not!
   - We know that `am_giua` is a must for a Vi Syllable
   - Some `am_giua` can follow one some `am_dau` and only be followed by some `am_cuoi`

-[ DONE ]

 * Handle `Thoọng`: need to convert `oo` to `ooo` before passing to syll-parser.
 `oô`, `ôo` are invalid, can recognized by using `char_stream.has_mark`

 * Test types' counts

-* Reject mixed upper vs lower case syllable, keep only titelized or capitalized sylls

 * More test cases for `telexify.zig` and `src/text_data_struct.zig`